Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 and [Functor](https://wiki.haskell.org/Typeclassopedia#Functor) instances.

 ## Functor
-I like to view functors as tuppaware boxes with labels on them.
+I like to view functors as Tupperware boxes with labels on them.
 They provide a container with some contextual information on the contained type.
 For example: "this tuppaware can contain bacon" is conceptually similar to "this HTTP Request can contain unsanitized inputs". `fmap` is a function that is aware of the functors context when it acts on the contained type.